Cray-HPE/docs-csm/operations/Access_LiveCD_USB_Device_After_Reboot.md

 # Accessing LiveCD USB Device After Reboot

-This is an procedure that only applies to the LiveCD USB device after the PIT node has been rebooted.
+This is a procedure that only applies to the LiveCD USB device after the PIT node has been rebooted.

 > **`USB ONLY`** If the installation above was done from a [Remote ISO](../install/bootstrap_livecd_remote_iso.md).